kidfearless/SboxQuirks/README.md

 A lot of .NET 5 is restricted through a whitelist system.
 It can be opened up through the whitelist config, but how that will work on the client is yet to be seen.

+The entity scale doesn't determine the size of the entity, it more so determines it's mass. see `Entity.PhysicsBody.Mass`

 ## [UI]

 There is only one hud entity, it's networked to the client but it isn't per client for all intents and purposes.